Storage Access API

 4. The document's window must be a secure context.

 5. Sandboxed <iframe>s cannot be granted storage access by default for security reasons.
-The API therefore also adds the allow-storage-access-by-user-activation sandbox token.
-The embedding website needs to add this to allow storage access requests to be successful, along with allow-scripts and allow-same-origin to allow it to execute a script to call the API and execute it in an origin that can have cookies/state:
+To handle this, the API provides the allow-storage-access-by-user-activation sandbox token.
+The <iframe> needs to include this to enable storage access requests, along with allow-scripts and allow-same-origin to allow it to execute a script to call the API and execute it in an origin that can have cookies/state:

 html